 Paris Agreement targets

-The CAT rates South Africa's target as "Insufficient" when rated against modelled domestic pathways ("domestic target"), and "Highly insufficient" when rated against the fair share contribution ("fair share target").
+The CAT rates South Africa's target as "Almost sufficient" when rated against modelled domestic pathways ("domestic target"), and "Insufficient" when rated against the fair share contribution ("fair share target").
 South Africa does not specify a conditional target or an international element in its NDC, so we rate the unconditional target against the two rating frameworks.

-We rate the proposed 2030 reduction target levels as “Insufficient” when compared to modelled emissions pathways.
-The “Insufficient” rating indicates that South Africa’s domestic target in 2030 needs substantial improvements to be consistent with the Paris Agreement’s 1.5°C temperature limit.
-If all countries were to follow South Africa’s approach, warming would reach over 2°C and up to 3°C.
+We rate the proposed 2030 reduction target levels as “Almost sufficient” when compared to modelled emissions pathways.
+The “Almost sufficient” rating indicates that South Africa’s domestic target in 2030 is not yet consistent with the Paris Agreement’s 1.5°C temperature limit but could be with moderate improvements.
+If all countries were to follow South Africa’s approach, warming could be held at—but not well below—2°C.

 The starting year for the modelled domestic pathways is 2015.
 The modelled domestic emissions pathways are based on regional scenarios and emissions in South Africa, as opposed to the region on average, are already stabilising.
 Because of this, the modelled domestic pathways deviate from the historical data and are higher in 2020.

-We rate South Africa’s 2030 NDC target as “Highly insufficient” when compared with its fair-share contribution to climate action.
-The “Highly insufficient” rating indicates that fair share target in 2030 leads to rising, rather than falling, emissions and is not at all consistent with the Paris Agreement’s 1.5°C temperature limit.
-If all countries were to follow South Africa’s approach, warming could reach over 3°C and up to 4°C.
+We rate South Africa’s 2030 NDC target as “Insufficient” when compared with its fair-share contribution to climate action.
+The “Insufficient” rating indicates that fair share target in 2030 need substantial improvements to be consistent with the Paris Agreement’s 1.5°C temperature limit.
+If all countries were to follow South Africa’s approach, warming would reach over 2°C and up to 3°C.

 CAT interprets the full NDC target as unconditional.
 As South Africa only needs to reach its upper end of the target range to fulfil the NDC, we rate that emissions level.
-If South Africa committed to meeting the lower end of its target range, the rating would change to “Almost sufficient” when compared to modelled domestic pathways, and to “Insufficient”, but close to the border to “Almost sufficient”, when compared to the fair share contribution.
+If South Africa committed to meeting the lower end of its target range, the rating would change to “Almost sufficient”, but close to the border to “1.5°C Paris Agreement compatible”, when compared to modelled domestic pathways, and to “Almost sufficient” when compared to the fair share contribution.

 Further information on how the CAT rates countries (against modelled pathways and fair share) can be found here.